ellamkoch/wk3-lvl3-react/README.md

 #### 6. Reviewed routing tutorials

 Since routing wasn’t covered in lecture today, I watched beginner-friendly tutorials to get ahead.
-I wathced videos by Traversy & Net Ninja first, but the one that helped the most is listed in the Resources section below.
+I watched videos by Traversy & Net Ninja first, but the one that helped the most is listed in the Resources section below.

 #### 7. Ran the linters